Mason Mount: 2022 FIFA World Cup

 On 10 November 2022, Mount was included in the England squad for the 2022 FIFA World Cup by manager Gareth Southgate.
 He made his World Cup debut on 21 November, playing 71 minutes of England's 6–2 win in their first Group B fixture against Iran before being replaced by substitute Phil Foden.
 Five days later, he played the full 90 minutes in England's 0–0 draw with the United States but was criticised for his lack of impact on the match by several media outlets.

 After being an unused substitute in England's final group match against Wales, Mount appeared as a 76th-minute substitute for Jude Bellingham in England's 3–0 round of 16 win over Senegal on 4 December.

 In the quarter-final against France, Mount was substituted on for Jordan Henderson in the 79th minute with England trailing 2–1 and was fouled three minutes later by Theo Hernández, winning a penalty kick.
 However, captain Harry Kane failed to convert the kick and England were eliminated by the defending champions.

 Personal life

 Mount has been a close friend of fellow England international Declan Rice since childhood.
 Mount supports Portsmouth, citing former Portsmouth players such as Peter Crouch, Jermain Defoe and Nwankwo Kanu as his footballing heroes whilst growing up.
 He attended Purbrook Park School.
 In 2021, Mount became a patron of the charity Together for Short Lives.

-Mount was the victim of a campaign of harassment by TikToker Orla Melissa Sloan between 2021 and 2023, along with former team-mate Billy Gilmour.
+Mount and former Chelsea team-mate Billy Gilmour were the victims of a campaign of harassment by TikToker Orla Melissa Sloan between 2021 and 2023.
 Sloan was convicted of stalking the pair in June 2023, as well as of harassment against Ben Chilwell.
 She was given a suspended prison term.